Unpacking the Narrative of how Russia is going to change the global monetary system.

 What Makes a Reserve Currency?

 Now we get to how “wet streets cause rain”.
 The US dollar is the world’s reserve currency—so the Narrative goes—because oil is priced in dollars.

 We must firmly insist that rain causes wet streets, and reserve currency status causes oil (and everything else) to be priced in dollars.

-So, what does the concept of priced in mean, anyways?
+So, what does the concept of priced-in mean, anyways?
 Does it merely mean which currency is remitted?
-Or which is used to determine the price, which is used in economic calculation?
+Or which is used to determine the price, which is used in the economic calculation?
 Let us drill deeper into this distinction because it is an important one.

 Suppose a neighborhood kid offers to mow a homeowner’s lawn.
 He says that as payment, he wants a box of ice cream sandwiches.
 This box sells for about $8, which happens to be the minimum wage in the homeowner’s state.
 Cutting the grass will take about an hour.
 The deal seems fair to the homeowner, so he hires the kid.